 Predicting the exact questions which may be asked in the interview is difficult, however based on our experience we have suggested a few favorite areas from which questions are generally asked to the applicants

 Many students are not able to prepare for this part due to lack of the right guidance and strategies.
 With ixambee’s experienced teachers and faculty, you can get an ace up your sleeve and be confident about the interview round.
-Apart from the above bank interview tips, you also need to be ready for some counter questions, and hence should prepare your answers with supporting reasons.
+Apart from the above bank interview tips, you also need to be ready for some counter questions.
 Personal questions have maximum weightage in the interview, hence, you need to have clear objective replies and you need to demonstrate conviction and confident articulation.There is no right or wrong answer for these questions but what you say and how you say matters a lot.
 What is being looked at is your confidence level, your attitude and your ability to communicate well.

 · Banking Knowledge Based Questions :